ofekrotem/Autonomous-Robotics-Ex0/README.md

 - Receives GNSS data from the Android application.
 - Parses the incoming data and extracts relevant GNSS measurements.
 - Calculates the precise location of the Android device using GNSS algorithms.
+- Detects spoofed satellites and excludes them from position calculations.
+- Supports multiple GNSS constellations (GPS, GLONASS, Galileo, QZSS, BeiDou).
+- Selects the most accurate position calculation based on data from multiple constellations.

 ### Key Components

 - **Data Reception**: Listens for incoming data from the Android application on a specified port.
 - **Data Parsing**: Converts the received JSON data into a format suitable for GNSS calculations.
 - **Location Calculation**: Implements algorithms to process the GNSS measurements and compute the device's location.
+- **Spoofing Detection**: Identifies and excludes spoofed satellites from position calculations.
+- **Constellation Comparison**: Calculates positions for each GNSS constellation and selects the most accurate one.

 ### Data Reception

 Ensure the server is set to listen on the correct port and can handle multiple incoming connections if necessary.
 The server should validate the received data format and handle any potential errors or inconsistencies.

 ### Position Calculation Algorithms